metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 | `2022-12-28T12:00:00-06:00`              | 'America/Toronto' | Dec 28, 2022, 7:00AM  |
 | `2022-12-28T12:00:00`                    | 'America/Toronto' | Dec 28, 2022, 12:00AM |

-If you use `convertTimezone` on a `timestamp with time zone` (or `timestamp with offset`):
+The Metabase report time zone will not apply to the output of a `convertTimezone` expression.
+For example:

 ```
 convertTimezone("2022-12-28T12:00:00 AT TIME ZONE 'CST'", 'PST', 'CST')
 ```

-you'll get a raw timestamp like this:
+will produce a raw `timestamp without time zone`

 ```
 2022-12-28T04:00:00
 ```

-which will be displayed in Metabase as:
+and displayed in Metabase as

 ```
 Dec 28, 2022, 4:00AM